 Movies: The Princess Bride, the Bill & Ted movies, Rushmore, 12 Monkeys, Star Wars, State and Main, Sweet and Lowdown, and perhaps most of all Lone Star.

 TV: I don't have a TV, don't watch TV, and don't have much interest in watching TV.

 Music: Despite being musically inclined, I rarely listen to music.
-I have fairly eclectic musical tastes, but when I do listen to music, these days it's mostly either classical (predominantly Beethoven) or recordings from the Cylinder Preservation and Digitization project.
-(Check out the cymbalom ones.)
-I usually go to a few classical music concerts in a year.
+When I do, I usually go on a Pandora binge trying to explore some particular corner of my fairly eclectic tastes.
+I really like Beethoven and usually go to a few classical music concerts in a year.
 I play the piano frequently.

 Food: I tend to care more about what's in the food than what "kind" of food it is, but I'm especially partial to Indian food and Mexican food.
 I'm fundamentally a meat and dough kind of guy.
-(That doesn't mean I don't eat vegetables, though.)
+(That doesn't mean I don't eat vegetables, it just means I don't consider them the main event.)
 I like baked goods, especially donuts and things made with oats.
 I drink a large amount of whole milk.

 There are some pretty common foods that I don't like, including cheese, eggs, coffee, wine, and beer; this astonishes many people.

 I feel in this section I should include a disclaimer about my level of disconnection from pop culture.
 I don't have a TV, I don't have Netflix, I don't have an iPod.
 I don't have iTunes, I don't even watch a lot of YouTube or anything like that.
 This doesn't mean I'm a luddite, because I spend tons of time on the computer.
-I do occasionally listen to music or go to a movie, and when I do I enjoy it, but I'm just not the kind of person who likes to have a constant stream of audiovisual entertainment feeds, and I don't have any desire to "keep up" with newly released stuff in the entertainment world.
+I'm just not the kind of person who likes to have a constant stream of audiovisual entertainment feeds, and I don't have any desire to "keep up" with newly released stuff in the entertainment world.
 I do keep up with the news, but most of what passes for entertainment in my life comes from reading or from physically seeing and doing things.

 What I have recently read.